zeraphil/EyetrackingSimulator/readme.md

 Eyetracking simulator built for Android Oreo and test on Android Emulator and Google Pixel.

-To run, open the project, Gradle sync, and build the APK.
+To run, open the project, let Gradle sync, and build the APK.
+All dependencies are built into Gradle.

 ## Structure